opentok/one-to-one-sample-apps/README.md

-# avcall-component-ios
+# avcall samples
-It includes the basic audio/video call samples app on iOS
+It includes the basic audio/video call samples app on iOS, Android and js